fables-tales/nemesis/spec.md

 ##GET /colleges

-Give a list of colleges the authenticated user is associated with.
+Gives a list of all colleges

 ####Parameters

-No parameters other than the authentication parameters (username and password)
+None

 ####Response code

-200 if the user is authenticated, otherwise 403.
+200

 ####Response body

-If the response code is 200 the object contains:
+The object contains:

-* `colleges`: a list of all the college ids the authenticated user is associated with.
+* `colleges`: a list of all the college ids

 ##GET /colleges/:id